BGuerrero825/Cyber-Notes/Windows/WinDbg.md

 `C:\symbols` : a common symbol path
-Requires internet connection to download symbols for loaded modules `.reload` or `reload /f` to force reload of symbol paths
+Requires internet connection to download symbols for loaded modules `.reload` or `reload /f` to force reload of symbol paths `.symopt- 100` to enable resolution of unqualified symbols (symbols not mapped in the current programs memory)

 ### Unassemble Memory
 display assembly translation of specified program code in memory